-Andy is from England and lives in Bangkok.
-He has taught in Thailand for 18 years and enjoys teaching M1, M2 and kindergarten.
+Andy is from England, lives in Bangkok and has been in Thailand for 18 years.

 Q1.
 How long have you been teaching in Thailand?

 My first teaching position in Thailand was out by the then only international airport in Don Muang in 2002, that's 18 years ago.
 How time flies.

 Q2.
 What age group do you prefer teaching and why?

 I prefer teaching M1 & 2 ( 10 to 12 years) as that is my main teaching experience age group, but also kindergarten (K3/4 ) was very enjoyable.
 I have also covered lessons from M1 to P5.